grantj-re3/BadLieGolf/Links_BallFlight.md

 # Ball Flight - fade/draw, slice/hook, etc.

-To understand some of the discussions below, you may need to be familiar to terms like draw, hook, fade, slice, pull, push, open clubface and closed clubface.
+To understand some of the discussions below, you may need to be familiar with terms like draw, hook, fade, slice, pull, push, open clubface and closed clubface.
 You can find the meaning of these terms in a glossary.
 I have links to several glossaries [here](Links_Glossary.md).